-Follow this Guide in case you are using non standard layers in your eagle project or want to exclude layers on export.
+Follow this Guide in case you are using non-standard layers in your eagle project or want to exclude layers on export.
 Please note that assembly and electrical testing is not supported for Gerber uploads.

-You need a few extra files which you can download from our Github repository:
+You need a CAM file, which you can download from our Github repository:

-Select the 2,4 or 6 Layer CAM depending on what you use in your project, we will further need the
+Select the 2 or 4 Layer CAM, depending on what you use in your project.

-The CAM files are essentially an instruction set that tell EAGLE how your Layers are exported to the Gerber file.
-The
+The CAM file is essentially an instruction set that tells EAGLE how your Layers are exported to the Gerber file.

-Lets look at an example for a custom Gerber Output:
+Let’s look at an example of a custom Gerber Output:

 When uploading a

 tPlace, tNames and tSilk.
 In our example, this leads to a quite messy silkscreen.
 You could just go ahead and delete what you don’t want from the board/library, but this is quite tedious, so we would rather not do that.
 Instead, we will adjust what we export to our Gerber file.

 Open up your design and navigate to the